 They are in the same insect subfamily as yellow jackets but are bigger than yellow jackets and a different color.
 Hornets have white, and black coloring and yellow jackets are only yellow and black.

-Hornets are so large that their stinger is visible to the naked eye.
+Hornets are so large that their stinger is visible without a magnifier.
 They build paper thing nests high up in trees or on posts.

 Rest assured it will not be one or a few hornets that happen to be outside of the hive and notice you that will attack (and let’s not forget chase) you but the entire inhabitants of the hive that happen to be home at the time will be summoned up for the stinging carnage.